 Trusted & Reliable Partners in the Legal Industry

 Process serving is a specialized field within the legal industry that requires training, experience, and competence.
-We are a registered company with years of practice and can handle any type of assignment, including serving papers to CSC Lawyers Incorporating Service in the Sacramento area.
+We are a company with years of practice that can handle any type of assignment, including serving papers to CSC Lawyers Incorporating Service or other registered agents in the area.

 Our process servers in Sacramento go through extensive training on how to serve court documents properly and effectively.
 They are also required to pass a background check before working on any projects for our clients.